 Know the Landscape

 Think about the kinds of organizations where you’d like to work.
 You may already have a few in mind, but spend some time online to locate others.
 If you are interested in pursuing research projects at a nonprofit, familiarize yourself with the organizations’ mission statements.
 Talk to other graduate students you may know who have had positive experiences with internships.
-In some cases, it may be helpful to consult with specific professors or the right staff member at Duke’s Career Center.
-The Career Center also has information on internships and job search strategies amid the coronavirus response.
+In some cases, it may be helpful to consult with specific professors or a staff member at Duke’s Career Center.
+The Career Center also has information on internships and job search strategies amid the pandemic.

 As you look around, keep in mind that internship hosts come in many sizes, from large, international organizations like the World Bank, to significant cultural organizations like the North Carolina Museum of Science, to very small non-governmental organizations (NGOs).
 Larger hosts may offer more institutional support to internship programs, but may have less flexibility and be less inclined to provide substantive research experiences.
 Smaller hosts may not be able to offer the same degree of institutional support, but may offer more flexibility and greater opportunity for higher-level analysis.